dikortis/LetsTalkETC/Episodes/Episode_5.md

-and there are definitely many people out there who hold tokens of other blockchains who are making a not so subtle attempt to subvert the etherium classic community if you jump on the on the reddit and check out some of the comments it becomes evident that not
+and there are definitely many people out there who hold tokens of other blockchains who are making a not so subtle attempt to subvert the ethereum classic community if you jump on the on the reddit and check out some of the comments it becomes evident that not